k0tran/zed_neocmake/README.md

 For making clangd and cmake work together do the following:

 1. Add `set(CMAKE_EXPORT_COMPILE_COMMANDS ON)` at the top of the `CMakeLists.txt` (somewhere below `project`);
 2. Reconfigure cmake project.
-If everything is correct there should be `compile_commands.json` file under build directory;
+If everything is correct there should be `compile_commands.json` file under build directory.
+I also advise using `CXX=clang` for better compatibility with clangd;
-3. Go to Zed's `settings.json`: Ctrl+Shift+P `open local settings`;
+3. Go to Zed's `settings.json`: Ctrl+Shift+P `open local settings`/`open default settings`;
-4. Find `lsp` section.
+5. Find `lsp` section.
 Inside it paste the following (replace `build` with your build directory name):

 ```json
 "clangd": {